JFincher42/PixelLabOne/README.md

 Extra Credit Activity: Blurring Images
 --------------------------------------
-A sharp image can be made “blurry” by replacing each pixel by an average of itself and its neighboring pixels.
+A sharp image can be made "blurry" by replacing each pixel by an average of itself and its neighboring pixels.
 This activity provides additional experience with image processing algorithms and working with more complex sub-regions of an array.

 Write a method called `blurImage()` that takes a 2D int array representing an image and returns a copy of the array that represents a blurry version of the input image (the input array must not be modified by the method).
 The blurring is done by setting each pixel in the new array to the average of all the pixels in a block (for example, an 11x11 pixel area) centered on the pixel to be blurred.
 This covers pixels within +/- 5 of the pixel in both the x and y directions.
 The larger the block that is involved in the averaging, the blurrier the image gets.
 The image below right was blurred using a 11x11 pixel averaging area.